awesomemotive/wp101plugin/readme.txt

 * Added plugin icons for WordPress 4.0.
 * Added filters for developers.
 You can now filter the topics and videos returned on wp101_get_help_topics and wp101_get_custom_help_topics.
 * Added videos for the WordPress SEO Plugin by Yoast, provided that plugin is installed.
+* Increased the default size of the video player, plus added responsive support for all your devices!
 * Minor coding standards cleanup.

 = 2.1.1 =